-Interestingly and inspirationally dubbed “The 7 Habits of Highly Effective Mediocre Entrepreneurs”, the post is just a masterpiece.
-But that’s only my opinion.
+Interestingly and inspirationally dubbed “The 7 Habits of Highly Effective Mediocre Entrepreneurs”, the post is a masterpiece, but that’s only my opinion.

-Last week I was giving an interview (playing for the adversary) and when the motivation for future entrepreneurs question came up, I promised just to be realistic.
-What I mean is that with so much hype around Startups, Entrepreneurs and “Outstanding, Exceptional People That Happens Are Geniuses Even Though They Make Serious Mistakes As Other Mortals”, we tend to lose focus on what is this all about, at the end of the day.
+Last week I was giving an interview (playing for the adversary) and when the motivation for future entrepreneurs question came up, I promised to be realistic.
+What I mean by this, is that with so much hype around startups, entrepreneurs and “Outstanding, Exceptional People That Are Geniuses Even Though They Make Serious Mistakes Like Other Mortals”, that we tend to lose focus on what is this all about, at the end of the day.

-Just one paragraph and it means more than two hundred blog posts and half a dozen books on advice to entrepreneurs.
-Keep coming here.
-We’ll make an effort to bring you what’s relevant.
+Just one a few points, summarising more than two hundred blog posts and half a dozen books on advice to entrepreneurs.
+Keep coming here and we’ll make an effort to bring you only the most relevant advice!